 As mentioned above, there are two groups based on the level of detail.
 Standard edges fall under the simpler category and are typically the most common edges you can find on countertops everywhere.

-The straight edge name is a misnomer.
-Straight-edged countertops don’t have straight edges.
+This name is a misnomer.
+Straight-edged countertops don’t have a square edge.
 Instead, they are slightly rounded to reduce the risk of damage to the surface as well as prevent injuries.
 It is a great option for a simple, low-key design that goes well with any décor.

 The full bullnose is perhaps one of the most common edges for your quartz countertop and is certainly a popular selection for homeowners.
 It features a full curve on both corners, giving a smooth corner all around.
 This timeless classic is certainly a perfect choice for your kitchen or bathroom countertop.